Dr Gill Martin

 Gill joined the Met Office in September 1990 and initially worked with the Met Research Flight C-130 Hercules aircraft to investigate the microphysical properties of low-level clouds, where she developed a parametrisation of droplet effective radius in stratocumulus clouds, and its relationship to aerosol concentration.
 She took part in international observational campaign (ASTEX, Atlantic Stratocumulus Transition Experiment) in June 1992, examining the transition from stratocumulus to trade wind cumulus clouds.
 She investigated the microphysical interaction between stratocumulus and penetrating cumulus clouds and the relationship to drizzle formation as part of her PhD study at University of Manchester Institute of Science and Technology, sponsored by the Met Office.

-In 1996, Gill moved to the Parametrizations strategic area where she worked on two European Union funded projects; SHIVA (Studies of the Hydrology, Influence and Variability of the Asian summer monsoon) and PROMISE (PRedictability and variability Of Monsoons and the agricultural and biological ImpactS of climatE change), examining the effects of model horizontal resolution and physical parametrisations on the simulation of the Asian Summer Monsoon in the Unified Model.
-Gill also worked with Adrian Lock and others in testing and developing a non-local boundary layer scheme, including investigating impacts of vertical resolution.
+In 1996, Gill moved to the Atmospheric Processes and Parametrizations strategic area where she worked on two European Union funded projects; SHIVA (Studies of the Hydrology, Influence and Variability of the Asian summer monsoon) and PROMISE (PRedictability and variability Of Monsoons and the agricultural and biological ImpactS of climatE change), examining the effects of model horizontal resolution and physical parametrisations on the simulation of the Asian Summer Monsoon in the Unified Model.
+Gill also worked with Dr Adrian Lock and others in testing and developing a non-local boundary layer scheme, including investigating impacts of vertical resolution.
 She subsequently worked with Alan Grant to improve the parametrisation of convection and its links with the boundary layer scheme.

 Gill became manager of the Climate Model Development and Evaluation Group in December 2002.
 She was involved in the development and evaluation of several climate configurations of the Unified Model while continuing work on understanding and modelling the Asian summer monsoon.
-Gill took up management of the new Water Cycle group in April 2010.
+Gill took up management of the new Global Water Cycle group in April 2010.